DavidUWL/Project-4/README.md

 ### Package notes

-* [python-decouple](https://pypi.org/project/python-decouple/) was used during the developement of this project to experiment with the seperation of configuration settings and code.
+* [python-decouple](https://pypi.org/project/python-decouple/) was used during the development of this project to experiment with the separation of configuration settings and code.
 It also made it easier to carry out version control by having confidence that my environment variables were not exposed.
 ```python
     else:
         DATABASES = {